 From the aspect of environmental consideration, LED lighting is considered the most promising technology with relatively low energy consumption.
 LDs are also widely used as flashlights in electric decorations, displays, etc.

 - Optical disk

 - Laser processing machines

 - Range finder

-Because of the size and and cost improvement, laser diodes are getting popular in information equipment.
-Optical disc laser in reading/writing and laser mouse are examples for the laser applications.
+Because of the size and cost improvement, laser diodes are getting popular in information equipment.
+Optical disc laser in reading/writing and laser mouse are examples of laser applications.
 ILDs are also used for laser markers and range meters such as Time Of Flight (TOF) sensors.

 Matsusada Precision offers a great selection of programmable DC power supplies with Constant Current (CC) mode, ideal for the evaluation of LED and OLED lamps.

 Precise setting of current and output with high resolution D/A and A/D convertor